-Just as in the real world, your team will perform its work under an organization’s confidentiality agreement.
+Just as in the real world, when requested, your team will perform its work under an organization’s confidentiality agreement.
 While the nature of the agreement will vary depending on the sponsoring organization, your Capstone project is subject to rules crafted between the firm and the MQM Program.
 Your faculty also have access to a secure research data infrastructure that will be adapted for the needs of your sponsoring organization to ensure integrity of that firm’s data.
 Only the members of your team will have access to your project sponsor’s data, and the data will only be shared with you in a manner consistent with your sponsor’s third-party data transfer governance rules.
 Given sensitivity, Fuqua prefers that sponsors not provide personally identifiable information as part of a project, but regardless - as a student in Capstone you will be bound under whatever confidentiality constraints the sponsoring firm requires.

 Working with a client on their real-world problem provides valuable experience to enhance your academic knowledge, and develops your professional competency by learning how to work with a client effectively.
 As part of your Capstone project you will be assigned an industry liaison who will meet with your team approximately once per week throughout the term.
 The role of the liaison is to provide your team any needed technical and strategic guidance around your project, and their time is limited - so you will need to shape professional questions for your client and prepare discussion materials for those meetings to use their time most efficiently.